MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-embed-report-microsoft-teams.md

     ![Microsoft Teams conversation with link to a Power BI item](media/service-embed-report-microsoft-teams/service-teams-share-to-teams-deep-link.png)

-1. Select the link to open the item in Power BI.
+1. Select the link to open the item in the Power BI service.

 1. If you used the contextual menu for a specific visual, the visual is highlighted when the report opens.